PanDAWMS/panda-client/README.txt

 current
   * fixed pathena to check DQ2/LFC for MinimumBias/Cavern/BeamGas/BeamHalo datasets
+  * fixed prun to check LFC for secondary datasets

 0.2.79 (8/9/2010)
   * added protection to pbook against duplication of jobID and jobsetID